-The following image indicates the location of the battery and provides a visual representation of the removal procedure.
+The following image indicates the location of the battery in the XPS 17 9710 and provides a visual representation of the removal procedure.

 - 1. Disconnect the battery cable from the system board, if it was not disconnected earlier. - 2.
-Remove the seven screws (M2x4) that secure the solid-state drive thermal bracket and the battery to the palm-rest and keyboard assembly. - NOTE: The two screws (M2x4) that secure the top of the battery also secure the solid-state drive thermal brackets to the system board. - 3.
-Lift the battery off the palm-rest and keyboard assembly.
+Remove the six screws (M2x4) that secure the solid-state drive thermal bracket and the battery to the palm-rest and keyboard assembly. - NOTE: One of the six screws (M2x4) secures the top of the battery and the solid-state drive thermal brackets to the system board.